Host Equal Justice Works Fellows & Law Students

 Victimization can create a myriad of civil legal problems and intensify pre-existing challenges faced by victims and their families.
 Without legal representation, these complex legal issues can be overwhelming for victims of crime to navigate alone.

-The Equal Justice Works Crime Victims Advocacy Program (CVAP) is mobilizing a cohort of attorney Fellows to increase access to legal aid for survivors of crime, especially in underserved black, Indigenous and people of color (BIPOC) communities.
+The Equal Justice Works Crime Victims Advocacy Program (CVAP) is mobilizing lawyers (Attorney Fellows) and law students (Student Fellows) to increase access to legal aid for survivors of crime, especially in underserved black, Indigenous and people of color (BIPOC) communities.

 Quick Facts